shopware/shopware/src/Docs/Resources/current/50-how-to/740-plugin-scss-variables.md

 ### All config fields as SCSS variables

 Adding config fields via `$event->addVariable()` individually for every field may be a bit cumbersome in some cases.
 You could also loop over all config fields and call `addVariable()` for each config field.
-But this depends on your usecase.
+But this depends on your use case.

 ```php
 // ScssPlugin/src/Subscriber/ThemeVariablesSubscriber.php